scrabbletank/farhome-rules/rulesdoc.md

 #### Foxfire

-Spending 2 mana you may enchant your next single target attack or maneuver with foxfire.
-The defending creature makes a Dexterity save against the attack instead of their normal roll and the attack deals an extra 2 wound dice of fire damage on hit.
+Spending 2 mana you may enchant your next attack or maneuver with foxfire.
+The defending creature makes a Dexterity save against the attack instead of their normal roll and the attack deals an extra 2 wound dice of fire damage for single target attacks or 1 wound die when targeting multiple creatures.
 You may instead Enchant arrows with the Foxfire effect.
 When you or another makes an Enchanting roll to create Homing Arrows you may spend 2 mana to create Foxfire arrows instead.

 #### Enchantment
+*Requires 8th Level*

 As long as you are not wearing or carrying iron, any attack, maneuver, or spell attack against you adds 1 bad die to the roll.

+#### Jinx
+*Requires 2 Charisma*

+Before casting a non-damaging spell you can empower it.
+An empowered spell in addition to the spells effects causes the target creatures to gain Hex 1 for 1 minute on crit.
+You can do this up to your Charisma score, after which you must long rest to use this again.

 ___
 ### Earthen
 Only those blessed by nature or earth elementals can take these feats

+#### Beast Speech
+*Requires proficiency in Conversation*

+You can speak with animals.
+You know the spell _Animal Messenger_ without needing to prepare it and you may cast it without a codex and without spending mana.

 #### Stone Skin
 *Requires 5th Level*